apache/cordova-docs/www/docs/en/3.3.0/guide/platforms/ios/webview.md

 These instructions require at least Cordova 2.3 and Xcode 4.5, along with a `config.xml` file from a newly created iOS project.
-You can use the procedure in <a href="../../cli/index.html">The Command-Line Interface</a> to create a new project, then obtain the `config.xml` file from within the named application's subdirectory within `platforms/ios`.
+You can use the procedure in The Command-Line Interface to create a new project, then obtain the `config.xml` file from within the named application's subdirectory within `platforms/ios`.